cre8tiv/DeploymentDemo/README.md

 2. Set the Interval to 15 minutes

 You have now configured a job in Jenkins.
 Let's test by creating a PR in GitHub...

+Since Jenkins is set to build on a pull request, we'll create a develop branch to trigger a build.